-This treatment actually flipped after Cleveland's post-Family Guy run, when it was sent to the 7:30 slot in fall 2011 so the network could try out new shows in the post-Simpsons slot, while American Dad has moved back behind Family Guy and remains there to this day.
+This treatment actually flipped after Cleveland's post-Family Guy run, when it was sent to the 7:30 slot in fall 2011 so the network could try out new shows in the post-Simpsons slot, while American Dad! was moved back behind Family Guy.
 It also got full plot synopses and guest star promotion reinstated - at the cost of the same for The Cleveland Show.
 With ratings eroding rapidly for The Cleveland Show and every other Animation Domination show (including Bob's Burgers) already renewed for 2013-14, and a new show looming over the horizon (initially, it was the revival of The Flintstones created by Seth MacFarlane, but nothing has come of that since 2011.
-Now, there is word that former Family Guy producer Mark Hentamann and MacFarlane are creating a new show called Bordertown, centered on a border patrol officer and a Mexican family living in Texas), it seems as if (and has been confirmed that) The Cleveland Show is no more.
+Now, there is word that former Family Guy producer Mark Hentamann and MacFarlane are creating a new show called Bordertown, centered on a border patrol officer and a Mexican family living in Texas), The Cleveland Show became no more.

 Sit Down, Shut Up (The U.S. version).
 The show received a ton of promotion and had a nice cozy timeslot sandwiched between Fox's hardhitter cartoons, The Simpsons and Family Guy.
 Despite this, the show received poor ratings, got largely negative reviews about the show being nothing but vulgarity with little to no redeeming qualities, was relocated to Fox's graveyard hour (the very timeslot that killed Futurama) and even had an episode removed from airing on Sunday due to risky content.
 The show itself was eventually pulled from Sundays and announced canceled.
 However, the rest of the series was allowed to air on Saturdays at 12:00 AM and continued to rerun there until Spring when Comedy Central picked up the rights to the show.